dolnuea/dolnuea/README.md

 I am a Master's Computer Science student at SUNY Albany.
 I am an aspiring software engineer and I love expanding my horizon in technology,

 - 🏫 I am currently studying at <a href="https://www.albany.edu/">SUNY at Albany</a>.
-- 🌱 I’m currently improving my Mobile App Development (Flutter, Android) and Web Development skills.
+- 🌱 I’m currently learning Mobile App Development (Flutter, Android, IOS) and enhancing my Web Development skills.
 - 📫 How to reach me: You can reach me at my <a href="https://www.linkedin.com/in/dolunay-dagci-1a2b121b0/">Linkedin</a>!
 - ⚡ Fun fact: Dolunay means full moon in Turkish.
 - 👯 I’m looking for a SWE Full-time opportunity!